CrackingMinds/rozprawy-spoleczne/README.md

-This project is available online under (http://rozprawyspoleczne.edu.pl).
+This project is available online under (https://rs.guselnykov.com).

-In case of any temporary technical problems feel free to visit: https://rs.guselnykov.com for exact same copy of the running application.

-To visit admin section of the application refer to "http://BASE_URL/admin" (e.g. http://rozprawyspoleczne.edu.pl/admin or https://rs.guselnykov.com/admin).
+To visit admin section of the application refer to: https://rs.guselnykov.com/admin.
 Anonymous access is available (under "Login" button).

 ## Development server